d-sauer/ExploringMicroservices/README.md

 To access Swagger you can check this URL's: http://localhost:8080/swagger-ui.html and http://localhost:8080/v2/api-docs/

 ## Features
-- Add support for nesting properties file inside monolithic build with microservice namespace.
+- Support for nesting properties file inside monolithic build with microservice namespace.
 Support to target specific property value for specific micorservice
+- Support for custom creating DataSource and merging datasource (for monolithic build)

 ## ToDo
-+ simplify develpment
-  + remove Microservice extends, and use @EnableCXP (Check Spring-JMS as example @EnableJms)
-- add support for YAML configuration
+- Simplify DataSource configuration
-- datasource